 Apparently quite a few people are afraid of clowns.
 In fact, there’s even a term for it – coulrophobia.
 Years before Bill Skarsgard scared up big box office receipts as Stephen King’s Pennywise the Clown, Tim Curry donned the greasepaint for the first attempt at It.
-American Horror Story gave us Twisty the Clown just a few years ago.
+American Horror Story gave us Twisty the Clown.
 Even social media got in on the act a couple of year ago with the ‘killer clown’ fad.

 But none of these clowns have anything on Art the Clown.
 Based on a short film and a segment from anthology horror film, All Hallow’s Eve, Damien Leone’s Terrifier has finally found its way to Netflix after a brief theatrical run courtesy of Dread Central.